“Begin as late in the story as possible” “show, don’t tell” “No info dumps!”

 Azrael shuddered once more as he approached the outcroppings of rock surrounded by water that the Cainites had made their home for centuries.
 It was as familiar to the angel as to any inhabitant.
 He had watched and wrestled against their proclivity for cruelty for so long.
 He had held back the advances of dark powers to unseat his guardianship.

-But without the power of his wife to restrain him, what would Cain do now?
+But without the influence of his now-dead wife to restrain him, what would Cain do now?
 Azrael dreaded the consequences Cain’s fury would unleash, not only within the next few hours, but for eternity.